LiskHQ/lisk-contracts/documentation/README.md

 4. [Vesting Documentation](./vesting.md): This page explains the technical details concerning implementation, deployment and maintenance of vesting smart contracts that hold LSK tokens and release them according to predefined schedules.

-5. [Migration Airdrop Documentation](./airdrop.md): This page explains the technical details concerning design and lifecycle of the migration airdrop smart contract that distributes LSK tokens as a reward to the current Lisk users.
+5. [Migration Airdrop Documentation](./airdrop.md): This page explains the technical details concerning design and lifecycle of the migration airdrop smart contract that distributes LSK tokens as a reward to the users that migrated from the Lisk L1 network.